espressif/esp-skainet/examples/noise_suppression/README.md

 ...
 ```

-Indicates that the initial state is the state in which noise suppression is turned on, you can hear the noise after the noise reduction process by headphone.

 Press the `Mode` button to enable/disable noise suppression
 Press the `Rec` button to stop recording. **Note: if do not press `Rec` button before pull out SD card, the wav file can not be encoded correctly.**
 Press the `RST` button to restart to record